FairwindsOps/polaris/README.md

 [circleci-image]: https://circleci.com/gh/reactiveops/polaris.svg?style=svg
 [circleci-link]: https://circleci.com/gh/reactiveops/polaris.svg

 Polaris helps keep your cluster healthy.
-It runs a variety of checks to ensure that Kubernetes deployments are configured using best practices that will avoid potential problems in the future.
-The project includes two primary components:
+It runs a variety of checks to ensure that Kubernetes deployments are configured using best practices, helping you avoid problems in the future.
+Polaris can be run in a few different modes:

 - A dashboard that provides an overview of how well current deployments are configured within a cluster.
 - An experimental validating webhook that can prevent any future deployments that do not live up to a configured standard.
+- A command-line audit that can be incorporated into your CI/CD pipeline

 **Want to learn more?** ReactiveOps holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
 You can also reach out via email at `opensource@reactiveops.com`